cap-js/docs/node.js/cds-log.md

   }
 }

 Up to 20 such custom fields can be provided using this mechanism.
 The advantage of this approach is that the additional information can be indexed.
-The drawback, next to it being cumbersome, is that the indexes should be kept stable.
+Besides being a manual task, it has the drawback that the indexes should be kept stable.

 ::: details Background

-The SAP Application Logging Service requires the following formatting of custom field content inside the JSON object that shall be logged:
+The SAP Application Logging Service requires the following formatting of custom field content inside the JSON object that is logged:

 ```js
 {